Top 5 Posture Correction Exercises

 Downward Facing Dog

-Practising this pose really helps with your posture.
+Practicing this pose really helps with your posture.
 The downward-facing dog helps with relieving back pain whilst strengthening your back muscles and aligning them properly.
 Using this pose after the use of our posture corrector should help!

 So, how do I do this?